 Anthropology: Anthropology of medicine, environmental governance, extractive industries, indigeneity, ethnicity, colonial and postcolonial histories, im/material properties, southern Africa

 I received my PhD in sociocultural anthropology from the University of Colorado at Boulder.
 Prior to joining the faculty at George Mason University in 2017, I was a tenure-track assistant professor of anthropology at Clarkson University.
 My research interests center on pharmaceutical politics, extractive economies, environmental governance, indigeneity, ethnicity, colonial and postcolonial histories, and property.
 My research on these topics has focused geographically on southern Africa.

-My recent work particularly examines the emergence of environmental, indigenous, and spatial subjectivities in the context of contestation over biological resources in the Eastern Cape Province of South Africa.
+My recent work particularly examines the emergence of environmental, Indigenous, and spatial subjectivities in the context of contestation over biological resources in the Eastern Cape Province of South Africa.
 The resources are removed and marketed around the world as medicines by multinational companies.
-My book manuscript, tentatively titled Biotraffic: Medicines and Environmental Governance in South Africa, is under contract with the University of California Press and highlights the complex relationship between the global governance of biodiversity conservation and commercialization, explosions in indigenous rights consciousness, and the role of foreign firms in local politics.
-In another recently completed study, I used interviews with medical doctors and researchers to examine a unique clinical trial in South Africa that assessed the safety and efficacy of an African traditional medicine in HIV-seropositive persons.
+My book manuscript, tentatively titled Biotraffic: Medicines and Environmental Governance in South Africa, is under contract with the University of California Press and highlights the complex relationship between the global governance of biodiversity conservation and commercialization, explosions in Indigenous rights consciousness, and the role of foreign firms in local politics.
+In another recently completed study, I used interviews with medical doctors and researchers to examine a unique clinical trial in South Africa that assessed the safety and efficacy of an African medicine in HIV-seropositive persons.

 My research has been published in venues such as American Ethnologist, Medical Anthropology, Journal of Southern African Studies, and Anthropology News.
 I have received fellowships from the Social Science Research Council and the National Science Foundation.